paramaggarwal/blog/content/scrolling-led-matrix-display-for-arduino/index.md

 ---
-title: "Scrolling LED Matrix Display for Arduino"
+title: 'Scrolling LED Matrix Display for Arduino'
-description: "Two years back, I played around with an 8x8 LED Matrix display.
+description: 'Two years back, I played around with an 8x8 LED Matrix display.
 I connected it to an Arduino along with an accelerometer, and made a game too.
-Today, I came across that display, and saw that it used…"
+Today, I came across that display, and saw that it used…'
-date: "2016-02-16T13:46:07.882Z"
+date: '2016-02-16T13:46:07.882Z'
 categories:
   - Arduino
   - Embedded Systems
   - Display Technologies